 Fertility is higher in proven dogs.
 This is especially important because a healthy female dog will most likely have puppies from each mating.
-A male dog’s low motility may cause a failed pregnancy.
+A male dog’s low motility or sperm count may cause a failed pregnancy.
 So owners of female dogs will always try and look for a proven stud for her, to ensure that her heat doesn’t go waste.

 A proven breeding dog has a sure-shot chance of producing a high-quality, genetically superior and disease-free litter.
 Breeders can charge a better sum for each mating because the dog has had successful and good quality offspring before.
 Proven female dogs can also look after their litter better, with the experience that they have, of looking after the previous one, thus fetching a better price.

 Can You Be a Proven Dog at Birth?

 Some dogs are de facto pricier and more sought-after right at birth for multiple reasons:

 - specific coat or pattern,